 This year, barriers are in place earlier than normal due to the Grand Prix de Monaco Historique that takes place a couple of weeks before the Formula 1 event, adding to a high-profile month for the French Riviera that also includes the Cannes Film Festival.

-Alexander Coles, Senior Charter Broker at Bespoke Yacht Charter shares his insight into why yacht charters for Monaco Grand Prix are a huge success: “As the original superyacht destination, many of the world’s top charter yachts are based in Monaco over summer.
+Alexander Coles, Senior Charter Broker at Bespoke Yacht Charter shares his insight into why yacht charters for Monaco Grand Prix are a huge success: “As the original superyacht destination, many of the world’s top charter superyachts are based in Monaco over summer.
 You can be on your yacht in Port Hercule 20 minutes after stepping off your jet at Nice.
-Monaco is a short cruise to Cap Ferrat, a real summer superyacht playground, and it’s also a great place to begin charters into Italy, to Corsica and Sardinia.
+Monaco is a short cruise to Cap Ferrat, a real summer superyachts playground, and it’s also a great place to begin charters into Italy, to Corsica and Sardinia.
 Monaco features heavily on almost any charter itinerary in the west Med.
 Sitting in a hot tub on the sundeck of a trackside superyacht, with your favourite drink in hand, as the cars fly by, has to be the ultimate way to enjoy the pinnacle event of the Formula 1 season”.

 Luxury yacht charter for the Monaco Grand Prix 2019